Frequently asked questions about the Urban Institute for Contemporary Arts in Grand Rapids, MI.

 Do you have seating in the galleries?

 Benches and chairs are available on every floor.
 If you have specific requests, please contact a staff person upon arrival.

 Can I bring my stroller?

 Yes.
 Strollers are permitted throughout the museum.

 Can I bring my toddler?

 Yes.
-Children under the age of 6 are free.
+Children age 5 and under are free.

 Is the museum wheelchair accessible?